gradle/declarative-gradle/docs/reference/migration-case-study.md

 ## Introduction

-In February and March 2025, using the version of Declarative Gradle available as EAP 3, we migrated the [`gradle client`](https://github.com/gradle/gradle-client) application to Declarative Gradle.
+In 2025 we migrated the [`gradle client`](https://github.com/gradle/gradle-client) application to use Declarative Gradle build scripts.

-This migration included defining a custom Project Type to represent the plugins and tools used by one of its projects, and replacing all Kotlin buildscripts with DCL files.
+This migration included defining several custom Project Features to represent the plugins and tools used by one of its projects, and replacing all Kotlin buildscripts with DCL files.
 Doing this gave us the opportunity to explore the DCL migration process in depth and identify common stumbling blocks and areas for improvement.

 This document captures our experiences and presents them as a case study.
 It highlights pain points, gotchas, and other insights surfaced by an actual migration.
-You can view the results of the migration by comparing [the initial state of the repository](https://github.com/gradle/gradle-client/tree/8d5c4fefb10d7feae402fcae3106310a0495f535) with the [final post-migration state](https://github.com/gradle/gradle-client/tree/96d2b0adecfc9d622b77f1d67bbad33e8d752da3).
+You can view the results of the migration by comparing [the initial state of the repository](https://github.com/gradle/gradle-client/tree/8d5c4fefb10d7feae402fcae3106310a0495f535) with the [final post-migration state](https://github.com/gradle/gradle-client/tree/8a322e6e5f8878fe1228dea7e2e1e3683ef219f0).

 ## Overview